kmkr/angular-ws/presentation/presentation.md

 1. Use folder "entries" and module "entriesModule"
 2. Create a `EntryService` to fetch entries
-3. You can choose whether to use mock data or a backend.
+3. You can choose whether to use mock data or the dropwizard backend.
 URI is: `/guestbook/{guestbookId}/entries`
 4. Configure a new route for `EntriesController`
 5. Create `EntriesController` and inject `entries` by using `resolve`
 6. Extend `guestbooks.html` with a link to the new route for each guestbook